- What are the key components to include in your invoice email that can reduce payment delays and improve cash flow?

 Introduction to Invoice Email Templates: What They Are and Why They Matter

 An invoice email is a paperless way of sending invoices to clients via email.
-It includes the invoice document, a summary of goods or services provided, and other necessary information.
-The email also includes other notes to let your client know about the actions you have taken on the delivery of goods or services.
+It includes the invoice document, a summary of goods or services provided, and other necessary information to let your client know about the actions you have taken on the delivery of goods or services.
 It helps businesses reduce delayed payments and improve cash flow.

-Include the invoice number and the due date in the email body as well as in the attached invoice to help your client gather all the required details in one go.
+Including the invoice number and due date in the email body and the attached invoice helps your client gather all the required details in one go.